Allocate Samples to Batches Using Specified Method

 An integer used for setting the seed to ensure reproducibility.
 The default is 123.

-A character string specifying the metric to use for calculating the balance score.
-Valid options are "harmonic_mean" (default) and "product".
+A character string specifying what metric to calculate for each covariate.
+Valid options are:

 Value